 Folding saws may seem like just another piece of gear to stuff in an already overflowing pack, but like everything else, they’re essential for solving common problems in the woods.
 A great saw keeps you prepared without weighing you down.
-We’ve put together a guide on folding saws specifically for hunters and outdoorsmen and finished it off with our six favorites.
+We’ve put together a guide on the folding saws specifically for hunters and outdoorsmen and finished it off with our favorites.

-Our Top Folding Saw Picks
+Our Picks – The Best Folding Saw

 - Eversaw All Purpose– “All-purpose saw for wood, bone and plastic”